citp/privacy-policy-historical/d/di/diz/dizzywood.com.md

 ### Effective Date

-This Privacy Policy was last updated on **April 25, 2008** , and applies to all information previously obtained by Dizzywood.
+This Privacy Policy was last updated on **August 22, 2008** , and applies to all information previously obtained by Dizzywood.
 Dizzywood reserves the right to change its privacy policy at its sole discretion.
 Dizzywood users will be informed of any such change by Dizzywood posting a new privacy policy on the Dizzywood Site.
 The effective date of any change of the privacy policy will be clearly marked.

 Dizzywood is committed to providing a fun, entertaining, and safe website for people of all ages.
 Our information practices are designed to comply with the United States Federal Trade Commission's Children's Online Privacy Protection Act "COPPA".
 This Privacy Policy is part of our Terms of Use for the Site.
 Please review this Privacy Policy regularly so that you will be aware of any changes to it.
 Your continued use of the Site and/or provision of personally identifiable information by you to us following any such revision means you accept and will be subject to the revised Privacy Policy.
 Any revision to our data collection, use and disclosure practices that might require notice and/or verifiable parental consent for users of our site under the age of 13 will be done in accordance with COPPA.
 Any terms not defined in this Privacy Policy shall have the meanings given such terms in the Terms of Use.